mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 I was hoping to automate and delegate away enough of my job to reduce my management time to 20 hours per week, but it didn't happen.
 Between growing sales, spinning up the support engineering team, and putting out fires due to the chip shortage, my management time increased.

-### Ship the TinyPilot Voyager 3
+### Ship TinyPilot Voyager 3

 - **Result**: We never even completed the design phase
-- **Grade**: D
+- **Grade**: F

 TinyPilot has always used the Raspberry Pi 4B as the core hardware.
-There's a wonderful ecosystem around the Pi 4B, but it's relatively expensive and difficult to integrate with custom hardware.
+There's a wonderful ecosystem around the Pi 4B, but the hardware is relatively expensive and difficult to integrate with custom chips.

 My plan for 2022 was to create a custom circuit board for the slimmer, less expensive Raspberry Pi Compute Module 4.
 That could cut our manufacturing costs by up to 60% and simplify our hardware design.